Water turbidity refers to how transparent or translucent the water is when examining or testing it for any use.

 Aqua Farming

 Every application of degasification depends on pH adjustment to maximize results.
 As an example, the treatment of water may require the removal of hydrogen sulfide (H2S) to protect the species during the growth period.
-Hydrogen sulfide can be removed either as a “free” gas or requires the conversion of sulfides into (H2S) as a gas you will quite often also see the need to adjust the pH of the water chemistry to maximize both the removal and the conversion to increase the efficiency of the equipment being utilized to remove the hydrogen sulfide such as a degasification tower or commonly called a degasifier.
+Hydrogen sulfide can be removed either as a “free” gas or requires the conversion of sulfides into (H2S) as a gas.
+You will often also see the need to adjust the pH of the water chemistry to maximize both the removal and the conversion to increase the efficiency of the equipment utilized to remove the hydrogen sulfide, such as a degasification tower or a degasifier.

 Read More